Interacao-Humano-Computador/2020.1-BCE/docs/guia_de_estilo.md

 ## Tipografia

-A fonte utilizada no site foi a 'Verdana'.
+A fonte utilizada no site é a 'Verdana'.

 ## Paleta de Cores